catamphetamine/libphonenumber-js/README.md

 ### findPhoneNumbers(text, [defaultCountry], [options])

 Searches for phone numbers in a given text.
-This is a basic substitute for Google's original `findNumbers()` function (described below).

 ```js
 import { findPhoneNumbers } from 'libphonenumber-js'